 This week is the second week of school for our district.
 If you are anything like me it means that you are full force back into making school lunches.
 Without fail every night we forget to empty the lunchbox only to find spoiled food in the morning that has to be thrown out.
 One day we’ll remember.

-Since it’s back to school time, the topic of school lunch has been coming up in my FB group, client sessions, and even in some of the mommy groups.
+Since it’s back to school time, the topic of school lunch has been coming up in client sessions, and even in some of the mommy groups.
 It’s one of those tough meals that can be hard to navigate at this time of year.
 I’m going to address the most recent questions I have gotten.

 Have you ever sent in food only to have it returned untouched?
 Often times your child will proclaim they “didn’t have time” (this is my daughters favorite line).
 Maybe they will tell you they didn’t like it or forgot to eat it.
 Do you worry about the waste in the lunchbox?